ContestedWheel/EvalEvalEval-BD/Evals/README.md

 - list_catch_names: Lists catch names of a ball of your choice.
 (R)

+- list_disabled_balls: Lists all disabled balls.

+- owns_most_specific_ball: Lists the top 10 users that owns the most of a specific ball.
+(R)

 - print_ball_info: Prints all information of a ball of your choice. (e.g. name, rarity, catch names) (R)

 - rarity_list: Makes a rarity list.